If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 However, it’s also one of the greatest places to eat in America, not only for its endless varieties of cuisines, but also for its incredible produce and talented chefs and restaurateurs.
 It’s the land of endless culinary possibility.

 Denny’s Diner – Everything American.
 You have to visit Denny’s for the real American Diner experience.
-It’s fun, affordable and has the funkiest menu to any foreigner.
+It’s fun, affordable and has the funkiest menu to appeal to any foreigner.
 Plus you get free pancakes on your birthday!

 Monty’s Burger – A whole lot of plant based goodness.
 With their signature burger available in a single or double patty, your side of fries or tater tots are bound to go down a treat.